arthurdegrandpre/Open_HRRS_W2/README.md

   html_document:
     keep_md: yes
 ---
-This project is licensed under the terms of the cc-by-nc-sa license.
+This project is licensed under the terms of the cc-by-nc-sa license, including previous commits and other branches.

 # Open_HRRS_W2 - V0.01 - README